Springe direkt zu Inhalt

 Introductory seminars (PS) are suitable for undergraduate students (up to about the fourth semester), while the advanced seminars (HS) are usually only available for students at the end of their Bachelor or Master students.
 The core advanced seminars (K-HS) are the basic seminars, belonging to the advanced seminars (HS) of the Master program.
 They all give you an overview over a certain field of study.
 Introductory seminars/techniques of scientific work (PS/TWA or PS/MWA) are held for first year students only and may not be attended by advanced students.
 Career-oriented seminars (BS) provide you with information about possible careers and prepare you for your future work.

 All courses are mostly held weekly and last two hours (“Semesterwochenstunden” (SWS)), which makes 90 minutes in total.
-An exception are block seminars (Blockseminare).
+An exception are block seminars (Blockseminare), which are held during a few days throughout the semester but last more hours.

 The course structure at other departments and faculties might differ.